 The next morning Giles mounted his “bike” (actually a rowing machine on wheels) and swore.
 Some vital piece had broken, and because the thing is pretty much hand built from scratch in Amsterdam there was no way he would be able to find a spare part and continue the trip.
 Bummed out we limped to Valance station where he got on a train back to Geneva.
 I continued south, and literally 20 minutes later had clear sunny blue skies for the first time in a week.
 The rain, not altogether unsurprisingly, had been Giles’ fault.
 Annoying things usually are.

 Also Giles’ fault (because he’d forced me to drink too much wine and eat too much cheese, the bastard) was the fact that I felt like shit, despite the weather and perfect cycling conditions.
-In fact that afternoon was the only time during the entire trip when I’d happily have packed it in.
+In fact that afternoon was the only time during the entire trip when I’d happily have packed it all in.
 I felt weak, ill and pissed off, and I couldn’t just lie down under a tree and sleep it off because I had 40 km to where I was meeting Dr. Paul who’d come out from London to join me.

 I finally made it to Viviers where he was waiting.
 I felt bad that instead of the two happy cyclists he was meant to be meeting, only one had showed up and that one was ruined and no fun at all.
 It was a quiet night.

-The next day was hot and sunny and I felt much better. we cycled down the Rhone then off into the hills of Provence to Chateauneuf du Pape where we stopped for a very expensive and very delicious glass of the wine of the new castle of the popes.
+The next day was hot and sunny and I felt much better. we cycled down the Rhone then off into the hills of Provence to Chateauneuf du Pape where we stopped for a very expensive and very delicious glass of the wine of the new castle of the pope.

 The campsite was full of men of a certain age (our age as it happens) all with BMW RS1200s and expensive ancillary kit having a meet up.
 They looked like they should be meeting up somewhere outside Nouakchott, but they were having a good time and they’d organised a band and good food so bless ’em.